 The final stage will be to update the phantom to incorporate anatomical relevance.
-The sample holder could be a 3D printed skull rather than a plastic bin, and the model could account for gray/white matter and any other important anatomical features.
+The sample holder could be a 3D printed skull rather than a plastic bin, and the model could account for gray/white matter (see Figure 8).
 We can get more into the specifics of this model once we get closer to this stage and our client has more input into what specifically he is looking for.